-A study of options and feasibility study for closure of disposal facility will be prepared in 2014-2018.
-It is expected that the facility will be closed in 2025.
+Within the framework of valid SÚJB operational licence a project for backfilling of one disposal chamber is under preparation.
+Further a study of variants and feasibility study for closure of disposal facility will be prepared in 2014-2018.
+It is expected hat the facility will be closed in 2025.